Create a Managed Kubernetes cluster on a dedicated server

 2. Configure the node group

-When you create a cluster, you can add only one node group.
+You can only add one node group when creating a cluster.
 You can add additional node groups to an existing cluster.

 -